Ivanhoe Station

 Ivanhoe or Ivanhoe Station is a pastoral lease and cattle station located just north of Kununurra in the Kimberley region of Western Australia.
-Founded in 1893 by the Durack brothers, station is presently owned by the Consolidated Pastoral Company.
+Founded in 1893 by the Durack brothers, the station is presently owned by the Consolidated Pastoral Company.

 Description

 The station occupies an area of 2954 sqkm and follows the bank of the Ord River as it flows from Lake Argyle to Cambridge Gulf over a distance of 35 km.
 The alluvial flats and black soil plains support rich stands of couch and buffel, which make good grazing feed.

 The property lies on the land of the Gajirrawoong and Miriwung peoples, whose native title was recognised by the Federal Court of Australia in 2006.

 Ivanhoe and its neighbour Carlton Hills are able to support 50,000 head of cattle including 18,000 Brahman breeders.
 The station is able to turn off 9,000 steers per annum for live export to Asia and the Middle East.